aframevr/aframe-site/src/_posts/aframe-v0.3.0.md

 on how to use A-Frame alongside tools such as [MagicaVoxel][magicavoxel] and [Blender][blender].

-We are excited to improve the **component discovery and consumption process**.
+We are also excited to improve the component discovery and consumption process to have an easy place to find great community components.
+We'll also be thinking about asset curation and discovery which should sound great if you've ever had trouble finding free 3D models.
-Rather than having to search for, download, and manually include components, we hope to be able to lazy-load components from a curated registry.
-The result would be that we'd able to use third-party components as if they shipped with A-Frame.

 [roadmap]: https://github.com/aframevr/aframe/blob/master/ROADMAP.md